 I want to tell you about a case, a document.
 The short version of how we got this document.
 Every one of these documents was produced in a crazy way.
 Why don’t they destroy the documents?
 The only internal document of General Motors we have is the Ivey report which was produced by mistake initially.
 That came out in our trial.
 So, the documents we have are only the documents the lawyers made.
 But, you saw the truth was from what the lawyers made.
 That’s where documents were all destroyed.

-In this Nissan rollover case that Bob and I did, we, at a deposition, a former Nissan employee told us that there is a document inside Nissan that analyzed how lawsuits changed the design of vehicles.
+In this Nissan rollover case, a former Nissan employee told us that there is a document inside Nissan that analyzed how lawsuits changed the design of vehicles.

 We wanted that, obviously.
 We requested it.
 They said it didn’t exist.